 Never mind, I try anyway: for the time being, I have done about twenty shots without worry, and, in addition, the range is significantly increased; nothing surprising: with 33% more voltage, the current in the infrared LED is certainly damned boosted, and this worries me a little!

 It’s a rather old technology but it’s only beginning to emerge, and it’s not yet mature, it seems.
 In any case, I see an advantage: the rated voltage is 1.6 V and not 1.2 V as for NiMH.
 There are electronic devices for which this difference can disrupt operation.
 For proof, I have an “old” Canon PowerShot compact camera supposed to work with two AA batteries.
 With conventional batteries, it hardly works.
 And it needs high-end (the little rabbit), otherwise, after ten photos, you have to replace them!

 That said, for the moment, and according to this article of Marc Doigny, the disadvantages of these batteries still clearly outweigh their advantages.
-Wait and see… Marc Doigny is a Belgian photographer who apparently knows a bit in batteries charging!
+Wait and see… Marc Doigny is a Belgian photographer who apparently knows a bit in battery charging!

 La Crosse RS700 battery charger